0day-ci/linux/Documentation/dev-tools/kmemleak.rst

 and one object at the beginning of the list may cause other subsequent objects to be reported as orphan.

+If you are triggering a manual memory scan, you might need to do it at least twice before kmemleak reports an orphan object.

 Memory scanning parameters can be modified at run-time by writing to the ``/sys/kernel/debug/kmemleak`` file.
 The following parameters are supported: